BurendoUK/burendo-aws-labs/Labs/wordpress-via-console/README.md

 We want to create a MySQL relational database using AWS Relational Database Service.

 Head to to the RDS service page.
 We are going to create an RDS using the RDS creation wizard.
-Click `Create RDS`.
+Click `Create database`.
 We want to modify the options listed below, all else keep as default.

 We want to choose `Standard Create`, with an engine type of `MySQL`.
 Under database instance size, we want to choose `free tier`.